elep007/codio-admin/replit.md

 # Overview

-This is a JOKERLAB Ultimate Panel - a comprehensive admin dashboard application built with React/TypeScript frontend and Express.js backend.
+This is a JOKERLAB Ultimate Panel - a comprehensive admin dashboard frontend built with React/TypeScript.
+This is a frontend-only client application that connects to an existing backend API.
 The system manages phishing campaigns and banking information with user management, target tracking, bank credential storage, and verification workflows.
-It features a modern dark-themed UI with purple accents and uses a PostgreSQL database with Drizzle ORM for data persistence.
+It features a modern dark-themed UI with purple accents and multi-language support (English/Portuguese).

 # User Preferences